aizhuxue007/osticket-prereqs/README.md

 </p>
 <p>
 3. Install and Enable Internet Information Services <br>
-- Pull up the Control Panel then click on Turn on Windows features under Programs and Features. <br>
+- Pull up the Control Panel then click on Turn on Windows features <br>
 - Select the box next to Internet Information Services. <br>
 - Make sure CGI is checked.
 </p>